cincheo/ini/README.md

 }
 ```

-Then, we can generate the corresponding Promela code:
+Then, we can generate and check the corresponding Promela code:

 ```console
 $ bin/ini --model-out model.pml pipeline.ini